akierig/libtech_nerd_bingo/README.md

 ## Copyright, licensing.
 Library Tech Nerd Bingo is copyright 2019 Andrew Kierig, Sarah Nguyen, Mary Bakija, Genevive Miliken, Shawn Jones, and Martin Klein.

-It's free to use under the terms of a [Creative CommonsAttribution-ShareAlike 4.0 International (CC BY-SA 4.0) License](https://creativecommons.org/licenses/by-sa/4.0/).
+It's free to use under the terms of a [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) License](https://creativecommons.org/licenses/by-sa/4.0/).
 If this were _actual_ software, I think we'd be torn between MIT and GPL3 licensing.